-Of course Batista has done a good job of turning that into actual X-Pac Heat.
-His work rate hasn't measured up to the current roster, the matches he has had since the Royal Rumble have shown him tiring quickly and botching simple moves like clotheslines, and of course telling fans that he is going to main event WM and that they should just deal with it didn't help him either.
+Of course, Batista did a good job of turning that into actual X-Pac Heat.
+His work rate hadn't measured up to the current roster, the matches he had since the Royal Rumble had shown him tiring quickly and botching simple moves like clotheslines, and of course, telling fans that he was going to main event WrestleMania and that they should just deal with it didn't help him either.

-Rey Mysterio Jr, despite generally being well liked by casual fans and smarks alike, has fallen afoul of X-Pac Heat three times.
+Rey Mysterio, despite generally being well liked by casual fans and smarks alike, has fallen afoul of X-Pac Heat three times.

 The second was in CMLL and tied into the WCW angle above.
 Misterio was feuding with Psychosis in CMLL, and the original plan was to build to a mask vs mask match with Psychosis winning Misterio's mask.
 However, when CMLL got word that Misterio had already unmasked in WCW, they forbade Misterio from wrestling with his mask on.
 This forced the feud to be rebooked to a much less meaningful stipulation, and Misterio ended up winning the match and feud.
 Masks are taken very seriously in Mexico and allowing himself to be unmasked in WCW was considered a serious cultural faux pass, and the fact that Psicosis had held out against pressure to unmask in WCW made Misterio look even worse in comparison.